-This section lists some possible problems and solutions that may occur after you power up the PowerStation.
-This section is divided into three sub-sections, one for touch screen problems, one for Interact problems, and one for other problems.
+This section lists some possible solutions for problems that may occur after you power up the PowerStation.
+This section is divided into three subsections, one for touch screen problems, one for Interact problems, and one for other problems.

-Each section lists some possible problems and solutions that may occur.
+Each section lists some possible solutions for problems that may occur.
 The problem is listed first followed by a list of possible solutions.
 Begin with the first one, and continue through the list until you have solved the problem or reached the end of the list.